joepurnell1/spaceship-prompt/README.md

 Spaceship is a minimalistic, powerful and extremely customizable [Zsh][zsh-url] prompt.
 It combines everything you may need for convenient work, without unnecessary complications, like a real spaceship.

+---

+## The Joe Edition

+This fork of Spaceship ZSH is essentially an opinionated version.
+I have disabled the follow checks:

+- ruby
+- elm
+- elixir
+- xcode
+- swift
+- golang
+- php
+- rust
+- haskell
+- julia
+- kubecontext
+- battery
+- vi_mode

+I have also disabled the git stash indicator.

+On top of this that package indicator now shoes the packager rather than the version (npm or yarn).

+To use this version you must perform a manual install (below).

+---

 <p align="center">
   <img alt="Spaceship with Hyper and One Dark" src="https://user-images.githubusercontent.com/10276208/36086434-5de52ace-0ff2-11e8-8299-c67f9ab4e9bd.gif" width="980px">
 </p>